gragra33/Blazing.Mediator/docs/MEDIATOR_NOTIFICATION_GUIDE.md

 #### Notification Middleware Interface

-The system supports three distinct types of notification middleware, each providing different levels of type safety and scope control:
+The system supports three distinct types of notification middleware, each providing different levels of type safety and processing scope:

 ##### 1. Standard Generic Middleware